BrainCrumbz/AWATTS/README.md

 * Visual Studio 2015 Community Edition
 * Microsoft ASP.NET and Web Tools.
 It should already be installed with VS2015, but make sure to update it to latest version
-* Node.js Tools for Visual Studio (NTVS).
-It should already be installed with VS2015
-* [Npm Task Runner](https://github.com/madskristensen/NpmTaskRunner), an extension for VS Task Runner Explorer to run npm scripts from Visual Studio, by Mads Kristensen

 ### .NET environment

 Server side application relies on .NET:

-* .NET Version Manager command line tool (DNVM).
-It should already be installed with VS2015
-* .NET 1.0.0-rc1-update1 CLR execution environment, the full .NET framework for ASP.NET Core projects
-* .NET 1.0.0-rc1-update1 Core CLR execution environment, just the Core .NET framework for ASP.NET Core projects

-At current time of writing, ASP.NET 5 is still in the process of being renamed as ASP.NET Core 1, and RC1 is already out.
+* [.NET Core 1.0.1 SDK](https://www.microsoft.com/net/core) and .NET Core VS 2015 Tooling Preview 2

-Things like version, install procedure, tool naming might still change in the next future.
+Please note that, at current time of writing, .NET Core tooling is still in preview.
+Things like version, install procedure, naming might still change in the next future.

 ### node.js environment

 Client side application relies on JavaScript and TypeScript, but it needs node.js to be built and processed.

-* [nvm-windows](https://github.com/coreybutler/nvm-windows) 1.1.0, a node.js version management utility for Windows by Corey Butler
+* [nvm-windows](https://github.com/coreybutler/nvm-windows) 1.1.0 or later, a node.js version management utility for Windows by Corey Butler
-* node.js 4.3.2
+* node.js 4.3.2 or later
-* npm 3.8.0
+* npm 3.8.0 or later

+You can run node.js commands from console the classic way or from within VS through Npm Task Runner Explorer, an optional Visual Studio extension.
 In order to let VS use current node.js version set by nvm (instead of its own version), go to *Tools\Options*, then to *Project and Solutions\External Web Tools*, and make sure to sort locations so that `$(PATH)` is **above** the two `$(DevEnvDir)\...` locations.